MiDataInt/midataint.github.io/_docs/usage.md

 ### Multiple parallel analyses

-Many MDI apps are designed to allow you to load multiple data packages at once and to use our sample assignment grid to create comparisons within and between data sets.
+Many MDI apps are designed to allow you to load multiple data packages at once using the launcher interface:

 {% include figure.html file="app-features/data-sources.png" %}

+and to use the sample assignment grid and other tools to create comparisons within and between data sets for maximum versatility in data analysis:

 {% include figure.html file="app-features/selection-grid.png" %}

 ## Tool suite development